johnathanvic/johnathanvic.github.io/index.md

 ---
-Hello: Welcome to my blog
+Homepage: Welcome to my website, thank you for stopping by!
 ---